 Either way, all you need to know is that it’s delicious!
 I asked her for the recipe before she left the faculty room and I’ve been making it ever since!
-I’ve recently started making a couple substitutions so it’s more keto-friendly, but it really does taste just as great!
+I’ve recently started making a couple of substitutions so it’s more keto-friendly, but it really does taste just as great!

-It’s raw broccoli and cauliflower salad that tastes even better if it’s been sitting in the fridge for a couple hours (or even overnight!).
+It’s raw broccoli and cauliflower salad that tastes even better if it’s been sitting in the fridge for a couple of hours (or even overnight!).

 How to Make Broccoli Cauliflower Salad Low Carb Recipe